jlozovei/wordpress-boilerplate/README.md

 ### Disclaimer

-This boilerplate was originally created by my bud [@koganas](https://github.com/koganas) - I just added some utilities.
+This boilerplate was originally created by my buddy [@koganas](https://github.com/koganas) - I just added some utilities.

 Feel free to use, improve and share it!